4d/4d-for-ios/docs/Listform-StoryboardCustomTemplate.md

 ![ImageView corner Radius](assets/custom-listform/imageview-corner-radius.png)

-You can finally build your project from the project editor!
+You can now build your project from the project editor!

 ![Custom template final result](assets/custom-listform/custom-template-final-result.png)